jikaelgagnon/interactor/code-guide.md

 Subsequentlyy, the class goes through the following steps:

 1. Upon initialization, `Monitor` creates an instance of `PageData`; this class stores the current URL and CSS selectors being applied to the page.
 When the user navigates to a new page, this data is updated.
 2. It sends a message to background script to get the user's settings.
-This message is contained in a
+This message is contained in a `DBDocument`.
+This class is used as a wrapper for all data sent to the database.
+3. It attaches event listeners to all monitored HTML elements, creates a `MutationObserver` that looks for new elements and attaches elements to them, and adds a listener for navigations.
+4. Whenever the user interacts with the page / navigates, a message is sent to the background script.
+This runs continuously until the user closes the tab / changes to a new website.